-- (a) a completed application for admission as a Canadian Legal Advisor in a form approved by the Committee; - (b) an original or notarial copy of certified documents verifying identity, including valid original government issued identification such as a driver's license, birth certificate, passport or other document acceptable to the Executive Director; - (c) a certificate of standing, dated not more than 30 days before the date of application and in a form acceptable to the Executive Director and issued from each of the governing bodies of which the applicant is a member; - (d) an errors and omissions insurance application or exemption form; - (e) the admission transfer application fee and the admission on transfer enrollment fee, both as set out in Schedule 1; and - (f) any other information and documents required by the Act or these Rules which is requested.

-(2) Rules 715 and 729 apply to applications for admission as a Canadian Legal Advisor with any necessary changes.
+- (a) a completed application for admission as a Canadian Legal Advisor in a form approved by the Committee: - (b) a copy of certified government-issued photo identification, such as a driver's license, passport or other document acceptable to the Society, verifying the applicant's identity; - a certificate of standing, dated not more than 30 days before the date of application and in a form acceptable to the Executive Director and issued from each of the governing bodies of which the applicant is a member; - (d) an errors and omissions insurance application or exemption form; - (e) the admission transfer application fee and the admission on transfer enrollment fee, both as set out in Schedule 1; and - (f) any other information and documents required by the Act or these Rules which is requested. - (2) Rules 715 and 729 apply to applications for admission as a Canadian Legal Advisor with any necessary changes.

-[Rule 817(1)(c) deleted to remove testimonials requirement, changing numbering sequence, December 4, 2020]
+[Rule 817(1)(c) deleted to remove testimonials requirement, changing numbering sequence, December 4, 2020] [Rule 817(1)(b) amended, June 24, 2022]